symbol/symbol-docs/source/concepts/mosaic.rst

 Mosaics are part of what makes the Smart Asset System unique and flexible.
 They are **fixed assets** on the NEM blockchain that can represent a set of multiple identical things that do not change.

-A mosaic could be a token, but it could also be a collection of more specialized assets such as reward points, shares of stock, signatures, status flags, votes or even other currencies.
+A mosaic could be a **token**, but it could also be a collection of more specialized assets such as reward points, shares of stock, signatures, status flags, votes or even other currencies.

 **********
 Properties